far.in.net

 Format

-Source code (including solutions) for the weekly demonstrations will be available on GitHub.
-Participants are invited to share their own solutions and projects through maintaining a public fork of the course repository.
+The code will be available on GitHub to help you follow each week’s workshop.
+Participants are invited to share their own solutions by maintaining a public fork of the course repository.

 Prerequisites